pokt-network/pocket-network-protocol/utility/README.md

 #### 3.3.5 Salary Distribution

-Fisherman salaries are dependant on the quantity and completeness of the `TestScoreMsg`s they send, but are agnostic to their contents with regard to how the Servicers performed.
+Fisherman salaries are dependant on the quantity and completeness of the `TestScoreMsg`s they send, but are agnostic to their contents with regard to how the Servicers' Quality of Service.

-**Report completeness** is based on the number of non-null samples collected by the Fisherman. `NumSamplesPerSession` are expected to be performed by each Fisherman on each Servicer throughout a session, and
+**Report completeness** is based on the number of NonNull samples collected by the Fisherman. `NumSamplesPerSession` are expected to be performed by each Fisherman on each Servicer throughout a session.

-The `

-Fishermen incentive design is an important factor in Pocket 1.0’s security model, as wrongly aligned incentives can lead to systemic breakdowns of actor roles.
-Contrary to Servicers, Fishermen rewards are not affected by the content of the samples and TestScoreMsgs as long as they are not null.

 However, similar to Servicers, Fishermen salaries are generated from Application usage data.
 Exactly like the ServicerSalaryPool, the FishermenSalaryPool inflation is based on the Volume metrics reported by the Servicers.
 However, Fishermen salary distribution is only based on the quantity and completeness of TestScoreMsgs and are designed to be agnostic to latency, data consistency, and volume metrics.
 The completeness of any report is based on the number of non-null samples limited up to the MaxSamplesPerSession upper bound.
 A non-null sample is abstracted as a signed Web3 response from the assigned Servicer in the Session.
 Given sampling is a time based strategy, the number of samples possible in any given session is upper bounded by the duration of the Session and the timing of the Application handshake.
 Fishermen incentives are oriented such that they will exhaust attempts to retrieve a non null sample before the sampling time slot expires, meaning an offline sample penalizes both the Fisherman and the Servicer.